Butch Miller (racing driver): Truck Series

-In 1995, he joined the fledgling Craftsman Truck Series, driving the No. 98 Raybestos Ford for Liberty Racing.
+In 1995, Miller joined the fledgling Craftsman Truck Series, driving the No. 98 Raybestos Ford for Liberty Racing.
 He won a race at Colorado National Speedway beating Mike Skinner by 0.001 seconds in the closest finish in series history and finished fourth in points.
 He continued to run full-time through 1998.
 He stayed with Herrick until the latter part of 1996, where he ran some races for Ernie Irvan and Walker Evans.
 He signed with Evans full-time for the 1997, where he had twelve top-tens in the No. 20 Orleans Hotel & Casino Ford.
 In 1998, Miller moved to L&R Racing as driver of the No. 18 Dana Dodge Ram.
 He fell to fifteenth in points, but took the No. 18 and Dana to Bobby Hamilton Racing for the 1999 season.
 Miller made nine races in 1999 for Hamilton when he resigned from the team to move back to the Busch Series, replacing Stanton Barrett in the No. 40 Channellock Chevy for Galaxy Motorsports.
 He had two top-ten finishes in six starts, but after two consecutive DNQ's, he was released.

 Miller also won the Snowball Derby, a prestigious late model race, in 1987.
+Miller was inducted into the Michigan Motorsports Hall of Fame in 1997.